 This page provides information on the Camera settings in the Asset Editor.

 The main place to adjust the Camera settings is the Camera rollout.
-If you need further advancement of the settings, you can also use the Advanced Camera Parameters rollout.
-Note that the Advanced Camera Parameters rollout is visible only in Production mode.
+If you need to fine-tune the settings, you can also use the Advanced Camera Parameters rollout.

 ||V-Ray Asset Editor|| > Settings > Camera rollout